New Graduate Student To-Do List

 Welcome to Purdue!
 We want to make sure you have all necessary accounts and accesses with Purdue established before the start of classes, so you can focus on pursuing your educational goals.
 Please start completing the items listed below (although some things may not be able to be completed until closer to the start of the semester):

 - Set up your Purdue Career Account (it will ask for your 10-digit PUID number, which is found on your admission letter).
 You will use your career account to access myPurdue, Brightspace, and other portals.
 (Questions on your Purdue career account should be directed to our IT department, email@example.com.)

 - All new students, including online students, are required to complete the Respect Boundaries: Sexual Violence Awareness Program.
-This will be available on your Brightspace account about two weeks before the semester starts.
+This will be available on your Brightspace account about one week before the semester starts.
 For more information, see https://www.purdue.edu/ethics/ed-training/respectboundaries.php

-All ME Graduate Students are required to complete online Responsible Conduct of Research (RCR) certification before arriving on campus, and submit your completion certificate to both firstname.lastname@example.org AND RCRTraining@purdue.edu.
-On-campus students will also be required to participate in an in-person RCR seminar(s) during orientation, or in workshops offered by the Grad School (2 hrs required), and email the completion certificate to email@example.com.
+All ME Graduate Students are required to complete online Responsible Conduct of Research (RCR) certification before arriving on campus, and submit your completion certificate to both email@example.com AND RCRTraining@purdue.edu.
+On-campus students will also be required to participate in workshops offered by the Grad School (2 hrs required), and email the completion certificate to firstname.lastname@example.org.

 Click here for more details on how to complete RCR training.

 Click here for Grad School workshops that meet the in-person requirement (required of all on-campus grad students)